-- Transfer of nodules from the PSV - Transport of equipment, fuel, and provisions to the PSV - Transfer of personnel to and from the PSV per crew rotation.
+- Transfer of nodules from the PSV - Transfer of fuel to the PSV - Transport of equipment, and provisions to the PSV - Transfer of personnel to and from the PSV per crew rotation.

 This will be very expensive, and there are safety concerns.
+It will also reduce the number of days a year the mining operation can operate.

-For more details, see STARS; the missing link in dsm supply chain.
+For more details, see STARS: the missing link in dsm supply chain.